 Tom has a particular interest in commercial and property work and is regularly instructed in such cases.
 His experience extends to contractual disputes, residential and business landlord and tenant cases, neighbour disputes, beneficial interests in land cases, estate agency and letting agency commission claims, lease / licence issues and building disputes.
 Tom is a member of the London Common Law and Commercial Bar Association.

-Tom has recently been appointed as an editor of the Landlord and Tenant Reports, published by Sweet & Maxwell.
+Tom is editor of the Landlord and Tenant Reports, published by Sweet & Maxwell.

 Tom also practises in professional negligence work in cases involving a variety of different professionals.
 His current and recent instructions include claims against engineers, architects and solicitors.
 He is a member of the Professional Negligence Bar Association.

 Tom keeps up to date with civil procedure more generally.
 'The Lawyer' has published opinion and analysis articles by him on the Jackson reforms, most recently on the Court of Appeal decision inDenton / Decadent / Utilise (July 2014).
 Click here to read this article.